dibyanshu12/recommendation-system/README.md

 # recommendation-system
-in this project i have created movie recommendation system using Restricted Boltzmann Machine with an accuracy of 80%
+in this project i have created movie recommendation system using Restricted Boltzmann Machine with an accuracy of about 80%